Charlie Poole: Legacy

-Poole's music saw a revival in the 1960s, most likely due to his inclusion on the 1952 Anthology of American Folk Music, and his renditions have been re-recorded by numerous artists, such as John Mellencamp with "White House Blues", The Chieftains, New Lost City Ramblers, Holy Modal Rounders and Hot Tuna with "Hesitation Blues", and Joan Baez with "Sweet Sunny South".
+Poole's music had a revival in the 1960s, most likely due to his inclusion on the 1952 Anthology of American Folk Music, and his renditions have been re-recorded by numerous artists, such as John Mellencamp with "White House Blues", the Chieftains, New Lost City Ramblers, Holy Modal Rounders, and Hot Tuna with "Hesitation Blues", and Joan Baez with "Sweet Sunny South".
 The Grateful Dead's popular song "Deal" was influenced by "Don't Let Your Deal Go Down".
 His recordings have also appeared on numerous compilations of old-time music.
-Since 1995, Poole's legacy has been carried on every year in Eden, North Carolina, during the month of June when the Piedmont Folk Legacies, Inc, a non-profit organization, hosts the Charlie Poole Music Festival.
-Bob Dylan in his Nobel Lecture acknowledged Poole and several lyrics of his song "You Ain't Talkin To Me".
+Since 1995, Poole's legacy has been carried on every year in Eden, North Carolina, during June, when the Piedmont Folk Legacies, Inc, a nonprofit organization, hosts the Charlie Poole Music Festival.
+Bob Dylan in his Nobel Lecture acknowledged Poole and several lyrics of his song "You Ain't Talkin to Me".

-Columbia issued a three-CD box set of his music titled You Ain't Talkin' to Me: Charlie Poole and the Roots of Country Music in 2005.
+Columbia Records issued a three-CD box set of his music titled You Ain't Talkin' to Me: Charlie Poole and the Roots of Country Music in 2005.
 The album, produced by Henry "Hank" Sapoznik, was nominated for three Grammy Awards.
 It chronicles the music Poole and the North Carolina Ramblers recorded for Columbia from 1925 through 1931, including such important songs as "Don't Let Your Deal Go Down", "Can I Sleep in Your Barn Tonight, Mister?", "Old and Only in the Way" (the title of which was adapted by Jerry Garcia for the name of his 1970s bluegrass band with David Grisman, Old and in the Way), and the politically charged "White House Blues", which John Mellencamp updated in 2004 under the title "To Washington".
-In addition to 43 of Poole's original recordings, the package features performances by other early roots musicians, including Fred Van Eps, Arthur Collins, Billy Murray, Floyd Country Ramblers, Uncle Dave Macon and The Red Fox Chasers.
+In addition to 43 of Poole's original recordings, the package features performances by other early roots musicians, including Fred Van Eps, Arthur Collins, Billy Murray, the Floyd Country Ramblers, Uncle Dave Macon, and the Red Fox Chasers.

 The original liner notes, by Peter Stampfel, state, "Charlie Poole and the North Carolina Ramblers recorded an incredible number of songs that are personal favorites of mine.
 Poole is, in fact, one of the great musicians of the century.
 No doubt about it."
-The album's cover art was created by Robert Crumb, the celebrated illustrator and an old-time music aficionado.
+The album's cover art was created by Robert Crumb, a celebrated illustrator and an old-time music aficionado.

-Poole's grandnephew Kinney Rorer (sometimes spelled Rorrer) penned the highly-regarded biography Ramblin' Blues: The Life and Songs of Charlie Poole in 1982.
-Rorer, who is also the grandnephew of Poole's fiddler Posey Rorer, is the banjo player for the old-time music group The New North Carolina Ramblers.
+Poole's grandnephew Kinney Rorer (sometimes spelled Rorrer) penned the highly regarded biography Ramblin' Blues: The Life and Songs of Charlie Poole in 1982.
+Rorer, who is also the grandnephew of Poole's fiddler Posey Rorer, is the banjo player for the old-time music group the New North Carolina Ramblers.

 A double-CD tribute to Poole was released by singer-songwriter Loudon Wainwright III in August 2009.
-The album, titled High Wide & Handsome: The Charlie Poole Project, features 30 tracks, including new versions of songs originally recorded by Poole as well as tunes on the artist's life and times composed by Wainwright and producer Dick Connette.
+The album, titled High Wide & Handsome: The Charlie Poole Project, features 30 tracks, including new versions of songs originally recorded by Poole, as well as tunes on the artist's life and times composed by Wainwright and producer Dick Connette.
 The album earned the Grammy Award for Best Traditional Folk Album for 2009.